 As an example, while introverted companies rely on consumer surveys or focus groups to understand the market, extraverted companies have senior and junior executives engage in market visits and on-the-ground research.
 This applies not only to marketing and other commercial executives.

 For one of our clients, this practice extends all the way to the top.
 Take the example of the Latin American CFO who joined us on a market visit in the Dominican Republic to better understand what was happening on the ground.
-He was out chatting with consumers at midnight in San Pedro de Macoris as they were partying along the malecon–why were they changing their repertoire?
+He and a colleague were out chatting with consumers partying along the malecon at midnight in San Pedro de Macoris–why were they changing their repertoire as the night progressed?